 Language is often politicized, especially in the context of social justice work.
 USA Today's "feminist glossary" inspired us to gather our notes.
 Be sure to check back for more entries soon!

-If you have been an ICAH supporter for a while, you might have noticed that we changed our language from “ally” to “accomplice.”
-This was an intentional decision.
-Lately, “ally” has become a privileged identity people claim for themselves without doing the work of interrupting and dismantling oppression.
-An accompliceship model call on the privileged group to actively share their power and take on more risk than oppressed groups; it moves folks from just saying they are not transphobic, homophobic, racist, etc. to actively joining and participating in the movement.
+Because “ally” has become a privileged identity that people claim for themselves without doing the work of interrupting and dismantling oppression, we prefer to use "accomplice."
+An accompliceship model calls on the privileged group to actively share their power and take on more risk than oppressed groups.
+It moves folks from saying they are not transphobic, homophobic, racist, etc. to actively joining and participating in the movement.

 Birth Justice exists when people of all ages and genders and their partners (if applicable) are empowered during their pregnancy, labor, and postpartum to make healthy decisions for themselves, their babies, and their families.
 Birth Justice means something different to everyone.

 includes transgender and gender non-conforming parents, rather than "breastfeeding"

 a gender identity of a person who identifies with the gender or sex assigned to them at birth